-First of all, white British Shorthairs have a higher likelihood of being deaf, especially the ones with blue eyes.
+First of all, they have a higher likelihood of being deaf, especially the ones with blue eyes.
 Now, this does not mean that every white British Shorthair you encounter has hearing problems, but the odds of a British Shorthair being deaf increases if their coat is white.
-According to iCatCare: “In cats, inherited congenital (present from birth) deafness is seen almost exclusively in white coated individuals.
+According to iCatCare: “In cats, inherited congenital (present from birth) deafness is seen almost exclusively in white-coated individuals.
 The deafness is caused by degeneration of the auditory apparatus of the inner ear and may affect one ear (unilateral) or both ears (bilateral).”

-Secondly, white British Shorthairs are more prone to getting sunburned.
-Because of this, white British Shorthairs are best kept indoors and away from the sun.
+Secondly, they are more prone to getting sunburned.
+Because of this, these cats are best kept indoors and away from the sun.
 If you do let them lay in the sun for a little bit it’s recommended to not let them stay in the sun for too long and to apply cat-friendly sunscreen.

-Lastly, while it’s not true that white cats get dirtier, it is true that it’s more visible when they are dirty because of the contrast on their white coat.
+Lastly, while it’s not true that cats with lighter-colored coats really get dirtier, it is true that it’s more visible when they are dirty because of the contrast on their lighter coat.
 Because of this, you might have to spend more time grooming a white British Shorthair than a cat that has a less contrasting color.

 The difference between white British Shorthairs and Albinos

 Many people believe that if a cat is white it automatically means that it is albino.
 This is not the case.
 There are very distinct differences between albino and white cats.
 The full genetic explanation is out of the scope of this article, but the short explanation is that white cats simply have a gene for white fur while albino cats have a genetic condition that results in a complete lack of skin, fur, and eye pigmentation.
-Because of this, albino cats will have white fur, but they also have red/pink eyes, a feature that white cats do not have.
-The easiest way to tell if a British Shorthair is white or albino is by taking a look at their eye color.
+Because of this, albino cats will have pale fur, but they also have red/pink eyes, a feature that white cats do not have.
+The easiest way to distinguish between the two is by taking a look at their eye color.

 Are White British Shorthairs good pets?